Support Centre

 • monitor the application of the provisions of the Law, other laws, and internal regulations of the controller/processor related to the protection of personal data, including issues relating to shared responsibilities, and training and awareness-raising of employees taking part in processing activities;

-• give his/her opinion, when requested, on the DPIA and monitor the procedure of the same, in accordance with Article 54 of the Law; and
+• give their opinion, when requested, on the DPIA and monitor the procedure of the same, in accordance with Article 54 of the Law; and

 • cooperate with the Poverenik, represent a contact point with the same, and advise the same on issues related to the processing activities, including the notification and the opinion referred to in Article 55 of the Law.